streamdata-gallery-master/streamrank/README.md

-# streamrank
-This is the streamrank repo.
+#Streamdata API Gallery

+This is a gallery of APIs organized by Streamdata.io.

+You can view at: http://api.gallery.streamdata.io.